Simplicity is a whimsical representation of the state of electric

 the DIDIK Simplicity for over one month, several critical

 observations have been made pertaining rear wheel steering.
 First,

 low speed maneuverability is simply unbelievable.
 It is possible to

 turn 360 degrees within the radius of the vehicle!
 It is also

-possible to parallel park by driving into the
+possible to parallel park by

 rather than backing into the space.
 On the other hand, it has been

 observed that the rear wheel turning configuration tends to over

 steer more and more as the speed increases.
 At top speed, it is

 believed that this oversteering can destabilize the vehicle.
 It may